josteink/emacs-oob-reboot/README.md

 This is a project which aims to revitalize Emacs by providing core-friendly changes for an improved out-of-the-box experience.

 **You can help, and you don't need to know a single bit of C!** But how?
-Read one!
+Read on!

 # Background